mendix/docs/howto7/getting-started/build-an-iot-app-1.md

 5. Click **Show** to display the **Shipment_Detail** page and then **OK** to inspect to which page the **>** button is directing.
 6. Save the changes, click **Run Locally** to deploy the app, then click **View App** to view the app in your browser.
 7. Inspect how this page looks like in the browser by clicking the **>** button of the available shipment.
 8. Great!
 You've made your first change to an app.
-There isn't happening much on this page yet so head over to the next step and get some data pushed over from an IoT server to this app.
+The page looks good but it really needs some data.
+So head over to the next step and get some data pushed over from an IoT server to this app.

 ## 5 Related Content